Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Method

 When the battery is turned off ($P_{bc} = P_{bd} = 0$), the linearized curves will assume the values $\hat{P}_{qc}$ and $\hat{P}_{qd}$, which differ from the values of the original curves (zero) of an error $\Delta P$, which means that the battery keeps consuming energy.
 To compensate $\Delta P$ and to set $P_{c,in} = P_{d,in} = 0$, when $P_{bc} = P_{bd} = 0$, we use, for both charging and discharging powers, a $k_{onoff}$ binary variable to activate a constant parameter $\hat{B}M$, added up or subtracted to the linearized functions of the internal powers, as seen in Eq. (\ref{pccons}) and (\ref{pdcons}).
 The role of $\hat{B}M$ is to relax the constraints enough to deactivate them when they are not required by the problem.
 This feature is enabled by the binary variables, which act as an "if condition".
-In particular $\hat{B}M$ deactivates: \begin{itemize} \item both constraints, when the battery is not charging nor discharging, and it is idle ($k_{onoff} = 0$); \item the charging constraint, when the battery is discharging ($k_b = 0$, $k_{onoff} = 1$); \item the discharging constraint, when the battery is charging ($k_b = 1$, $k_{onoff} = 1$). \end{itemize}
+In particular $\hat{B}M$ deactivates the following constraints: \begin{itemize} \item both constraints, when the battery is in off ($k_{onoff} = 0$) and it is not charging, nor discharging; \item the charging constraint, when the battery is discharging ($k_b = 0$, $k_{onoff} = 1$); \item the discharging constraint, when the battery is charging ($k_b = 1$, $k_{onoff} = 1$). \end{itemize}

+\text{green}{Note that, when the battery is off (i.e. $k_{onoff}=0$), $k_b$ is free to take any arbitrary value because all the relevant variables are bounded, and the constraints are deactivated by $k_{onoff}$ so that the charging/discharging binary variable $k_b$ does not affect the problem.}

 For the algorithm to work, the value of $\hat{B}M$, has to be the following: